30 Gluten-Free Family Dinners That Don’t Taste Like a Compromise

 27) Creamy Tuscan Chicken

-Why this gets a weeknight award: any Tuesday should be date-night worthy of Creamy Tuscan chicken.
-No one complains about using cornstarch instead of flour to thicken the sauce.
-Using olive oil and butter, sear evenly pounded, seasoned chicken breasts for about 4 minutes on each side, until the internal temperature reaches 165°F. Remove.
-In that same pan add the garlic, sun-dried tomatoes, and spinach, and sauté.
-Next, pour in one cup of chicken broth (check Google to see if this is gluten-free) and one cup of heavy cream.
-Add the cornstarch that has been dissolved in cold water (1 teaspoon) and whisk.
-Let the sauce become silky by letting it simmer for about 5 minutes.
-Return the chicken back and finish by topping with parmesan.
-This is great over rice, polenta, or GF pasta.
-Swaps: instead of chicken, choose shrimp (total cook time 4 minutes).
-For added depth, you might try a splash of white wine before adding the broth.
-Please do not thicken with flour; if you want a gluten-free alternative, use cornstarch, not some pricey gluten-free flour blend.
+Why does this deserve a weeknight award?
+Every Tuesday should be considered a date night for Creamy Tuscan Chicken.
+No one complains about the use of cornstarch instead of gluten-free flour to thicken the sauce.
+Using olive oil and butter, sear the each chicken breasts cut to an even thickness and seasoned on each side for about 4 minutes until they reach an internal temperature of 165ºF.
+Remove from the pan and add garlic, sun-dried tomatoes, and spinach and sauté.
+Add 1 cup of gluten-free chicken broth (check Google if this is gluten-free) and 1 cup of heavy cream.
+Also, add 1 teaspoon of cornstarch dissolved in cold water and whisk.
+Allow the sauce to simmer for about 5 minutes to thicken.
+Return the chicken that has been topped with parmesan cheese to the pan.
+This dish is great served over rice, polenta, or gluten free pasta.
+Substitutions: Shrimp can be used in place of chicken (total cook time is 4 minutes).
+To add more flavor, consider adding a splash of white wine before the broth.
+Do not thicken the sauce using flour.
+To make this dish gluten free, use cornstarch instead of gluten free flour blend.

 28) Enchilada Casserole

-Why this deserves a weeknight: Enchilada casserole is the family-style gluten free dinner I make when I want to have everyone contentedly doze off at the table.
-In a 9×13 inch dish, layer the corn tortillas (not flour) with shredded rotisserie chicken, black beans, corn, enchilada sauce (make sure it’s gluten free; most red enchilada sauces are not gluten free), shredded cheese, and diced green chiles.
-Repeat the layers.
-Top with more cheese.
-Bake for 25 to 30 minutes until there is bubbling on the edges and the top is golden brown at 375°F. Top with avocado, lime, cilantro, and either Greek yogurt or sour cream.
-Replace chicken with ground turkey or beef.
-Use green enchilada sauce for a variation with tomatillos.
-Flour tortillas should be avoided since they will make the casserole gummy.
+Why this deserves a weeknight: Enchilada casserole is an easy gluten free dinner that lets me watch my family contentedly doze off at the table.
+I layer corn tortillas in a 9×13 inch dish with shredded rotisserie chicken, black beans, corn, (gluten free) enchilada sauce, shredded cheese, and diced green chiles.
+I do a few layers and finish with more cheese.
+I bake it for about 25-30 minutes at 375°F until bubbling around the edges and golden brown on top.
+I top it with avocado, lime, and cilantro, along with Greek yogurt or sour cream.
+For a variation you can substitute chicken with ground turkey or beef and use green enchilada sauce with tomatillos.
+Do not use flour tortillas as they will make the casserole gummy.

 29) Sausage Skillet Dinner

 What earns a weeknight?
-Having a meal done in 25 minutes and needing no cleanup makes sausage skillet dinner worth it.
-Plus, it’s a one-pan solution.
-In a large skillet, slice and brown 1 pound of smoked sausage (check GF) such as kielbasa or andouille for 4 minutes.
-Then add the parboiled (for 5 minutes) and diced potatoes along with the chopped bell peppers, onions, and garlic.
-Sauté them on medium-high heat for about 12 to 15 minutes, until the potatoes are crisp on the outside, and tender on the inside.
-If it starts to dry out, you can add some chicken broth (make sure it’s GF).
-Add paprika, parsley, and lemon juice to season at the end.
-Swaps: You can change sausage to chicken sausage or sliced chorizo.
-For a Cajun style version, add some shrimp in the last 3 minutes.
+A meal that takes 25 minutes and requires no cleaning is a win for sausage skillet dinner.
+Also, it’s a one-pan meal.
+In a large skillet, slice and brown 1 pound of smoked sausage (make sure it’s GF) like kielbasa or andouille for 4 minutes.
+Then add the parboiled (for 5 minutes) diced potatoes and the chopped bell peppers, onions, and garlic.
+Sauté on medium-high heat for about 12 to 15 minutes until the potatoes are crispy on the outside and tender on the inside.
+If it looks like it’s drying out, add some (make sure it’s GF) chicken broth.
+For seasoning, add at the end paprika, parsley, and lemon juice.
+For swaps: you can change the sausage to chicken sausage or sliced chorizo.
+For a Cajun style version, add shrimp in the last 3 minutes.
 Make sure to parboil the potatoes.
-Raw potatoes require more time to get crispy.
+Raw potatoes take longer to get crispy.

 30) Butter Chicken With Rice

-From this list, I would plan a GF week with sheet pan chicken and taco night as the focus.
-My favorite option for an easy family dinner on Sunday is sheet pan tacos.
-I don’t have to make a bunch of decisions when making this meal and corn tortillas are gluten free, so no one questions if they can eat them!
+Using this list, I would organize a GF week with a focus on sheet pan chicken and taco night.
+Sheet pan tacos are an easy family dinner option, and that’s why they’re my favorite choice for Sundays.
+I don’t have to make a ton of decisions when preparing this meal, and no one has to ask questions about whether or not they can eat corn tortillas because they’re gluten free!
 Then, for the leftover rice we always have in our fridge, I would also add chicken fried rice and for a two-night Sunday cook, BBQ pulled pork.
-Most of dinner is gluten-free; you just need to find out what two or three changes make a difference.
-Start there and the rest of the rotation will build itself.
+Most of the dinner options are gluten-free; you only have to figure out what two or three alterations are needed.
+From that point on, the rest of the rotation will come together.